 - 1" Thick Particle Board Baffle on some models does not allow for vibration like those found in other "floating baffle" designs.
 Tweed Fenders used 3/8 plywood for the baffle.
 This makes the baffle act as an extension of the speaker adding to the coloration to the sound.
 The downside is that the speaker is less efficient in a "floating baffle design".
 Whether you like the "floating baffle" or fixed baffle sound is really a matter of taste.
 One thing to note is that there actually some Blues Jr.s with thinner baffles---the thicker baffle is far more common.

 - PCB Board rather than hand wired: keeps the labor cost low, makes the amp hard to repair and the PCB board causes layout difficulties and tonal loss due to stray capacitance since all components are on one physical plain.
-Additionally the layout is not as ideal since components must be mounted to suit the PCB rather than the best layout for the circuit.
+The layout is not as ideal since components must be mounted to suit the PCB rather than the best layout for the circuit.
 Components are smaller and of lower quality in some cases (some parts are just fine).
 The filter caps are poor quality causing problems with the amp turned up.
 Illinois Capacitors (the big grey ones) are know throughout the boutique amp world as being the worst brand of caps out there.
 Inexplicably Fender uses them in almost all their amps.
 Many other foreign brands sound and work better.